jymcheong/SysmonResources/5. Threat Analytics/orientDB/readme.md

 * [Automated Tactics Techniques & Procedures](https://github.com/jymcheong/AutoTTP)
 * [One-way Transport of System Event Logs via SFTP](https://github.com/jymcheong/OneWaySFTP)

 **SysmonViz is not meant for production**.
 I have yet to test it on a larger network with high event rate.
 Sysmon itself also has certain limitations.
-This is more useful to understand what's going on within a Windows host at a "mid-level" granularity as oppose to deep instrumentation down to the APIs or machine instructions level.
+It is useful to understand what's going on within a Windows host at a "mid-level" granularity as oppose to deep instrumentation down to the APIs or machine instructions level.

 ## How does it look like?